ckeditor/ckeditor4-docs/guides/dev/tests/README.md

 At the moment, starting a daemon is supported **on Unix systems only**.

-If you want, you can specify a port or a hostname where Bender runs:
+If you want, you can specify a port or a hostname where Bender.js runs:

 	-p, --port		The port on which the server will run (default: 1030).
 	-H, --hostname	The hostname used to run the server (default: 0.0.0.0).